kajsa/ldapauthenticator/README.md

 ## Usage ##

-You can enable this authenticator with the folling lines in your `jupyter_config.py`:
+You can enable this authenticator with the following lines in your `jupyter_config.py`:

 ```python